lsst-dm/dmtn-020/index.rst

    Sprint
       A defined period of work for a particular team.
 Typically, sprints are one calendar month long, but this is not required.

+   SQuaRE
+      Science Quality and Reliability Engineering.
+One of the teams which makes up the Data Management Group.
+SQuaRE coordinates the end-of-cycle release of the codebase (refer to the :ref:`sec-cycle-cadence`), and therefore plays a pivotal role in planning.

    Story
       A JIRA issue type describing a scheduled, self-contained task worked as